idiap/facereclib/docs/specialized.rst

 - The ``--sub-directory`` is similar to the one in the ``bin/faceverify.py``, see :ref:`required`.
 - The ``--preprocessing``, ``--features`` and ``--tool`` can be used to override the ``preprocessor``, ``feature_extractor`` and ``tool`` fields in the configuration file (in which case the configuration file does not need to contain these variables).
 - The ``--grid`` option can select the SGE_ configuration (if not selected, **all** experiments will be run sequentially on the local machine).
-- The ``--preprocessed-image-directory`` can be used to select a directory of previously preprocessed images.
+- The ``--preprocessed-data-directory`` can be used to select a directory of previously preprocessed data.
 This should not be used in combination with testing different preprocessing parameters.
-- The ``--grid-database-directory`` can be used to select another directory, where the `submitted.db` files will be stored.
+- The ``--grid-database-directory`` can be used to select another directory, where the `submitted.sql3` files will be stored.
 - The ``--write-commands`` directory can be selected to write the executed commands into (this is useful in case some experiments fail and need to be rerun).
 - The ``--dry-run`` option should always be used before the final execution to see if the experiment definition works as expected.
 - Finally, additional options might be sent to the ``bin/faceverify.py`` script directly.
 These options might be put after a ``--`` separation.